-Results obtained depict increase in weight loss with immersion time and decrease in concentration of extract, with highest values of weight loss for the blank which probably was due to increase in corrosion rate.
-The decrease observed in weight loss with increase in concentration of the extract suggests an increase in surface coverage on the metal and the adsorption of the extract constituents on the metal surface which may have created a barrier between the metal and the acidic medium.
+Results obtained depict an increase in weight loss with immersion time and a decrease in concentration of the extract, with highest values of weight loss for the blank which probably was due to increase in corrosion rate.
+The reduction observed in weight loss with an increase in the concentration of the extract suggests an increase in surface coverage on the metal and the adsorption of the extract constituents on the metal surface which may have created a barrier between the metal and the acidic medium.
 Similar observations have also been reported [2, 21].